 Twice-Yearly Residency Verification

-The parent or guardian of a student enrolled in a cyber charter school must submit proof of the student’s continued residency using the Charter School Enrollment Form.
+The parent or guardian of a student enrolled in a cyber charter school must submit proof of the student’s continued residency using the Cyber Charter School Enrollment and Residency Verification Form (PDF).
 This documentation must be provided to both the cyber charter school and the student’s school district of residence by November 1 and March 1 of each year.
 In addition, a cyber charter school may request residency verification from a parent or guardian at any time.

 *The requirement to provide proof of residence does not apply to a student identified as experiencing homelessness.

-In addition to completing the Charter School Enrollment Form, a parent or guardian must provide a document containing their name and address, on any of the following:
+In addition to completing the Cyber Charter School Enrollment and Residency Verification Form (PDF), a parent or guardian must provide a document containing their name and address, on any of the following:

-• An active residential lease agreement or mortgage statement, no more than three months old;
+- A mortgage statement no more than three months old;

-• An insurance document no more than three months old;
+- An insurance document no more than three months old; or

-• A piece of mail sent by the federal or state government such as benefits information, voter registration, or tax documents
+- A piece of mail sent in the past three months by the federal or state government such as benefits information, voter registration, or tax documents.

 When a Residency Dispute Arises

-If the school district disagrees with the cyber charter school’s determination, the school district shall appeal to the Department for a final determination.
+If the school district disagrees with the cyber charter school’s determination, the school district may appeal to the Department for a final determination.

 Appeals to the Department are governed by Pennsylvania’s General Rules of Administrative Practice and Procedure (GRAPP), which are published in Title 1 of the Pennsylvania Code at Chapters 31, 33 and 35.